gsoosk/Pacman-Search/README.md

 ### Comparing Algorithms

 #### Optimality
 All of these algorithms return optimal answers.
-BFS is optimal because we move in depth.
-IDS is optimal too because we limit depth of DFS.
+BFS is optimal since we move in depth.
+IDS is optimal too.
+This is because we limit depth of DFS.
 In A* if we have an admissable and consistent heuristic, we can say it is an optimal algorithm.
-Here we have a heueristic with these charactrastics which proven above.
+Here we have a heueristic with these charactrastics which has been proven above.

 #### Time Complexity
-For `BFS` if we assume that we have b-ary tree of depth d time compelxity is number of nodes in that which is $O(b^d)$.
+For `BFS` if we assume that we have b-ary tree of the depth d, time compelxity is number of nodes in that which is $O(b^d)$.

 For `IDS` Because of we have limited depth first search we should have time complexity of every itteration.
 So time complexity is $O((d+1)b^0 + d b^1 + (d-1)b^2 + … + b^d)$.